Code-Institute-Submissions/LADCode2021-pp3-pay-calculator_AprResub/README.md

 * Created new Heroku app
 * Created a config var in app settings for credentials for my Google Sheet
 * Created a config var for PORT 8000 as requested by Code Institute in README.md and lessons
-* In app deploy tab I deployed main branch from my GitHub repository main branch manually to check there were no build errors
+* In app deploy tab I deployed main branch from my GitHub repository manually to check there were no build errors
 * In app deploy I deployed main branch to automatic once I completed the programme

 The programme is live [here](https://pp3-pay-calculator.herokuapp.com/).